KASultana/aes128-axi-lite-hw-accelerator-zyboz7/README.md

 ---

 ## Third-party components
-Some parts of this project (notably the AES VHDL core) may be based on MIT-licensed online resources and focuses on AXI-Lite integration and HW/SW performance benchmarking on ZYBO Z7.
+Some parts of of the AES VHDL core may be based on MIT-licensed online resources and focuses on AXI-Lite integration and HW/SW performance benchmarking on ZYBO Z7.